jwodder/gforth-docker/README.md

 Note that the `-e bye` at the end is needed to keep Gforth from entering interactive mode once the script completes.

-## Configuration

-You can make Gforth always run certain commands on startup by adding the commands to `/usr/share/gforth/site-forth/siteinit.fs`, either by mounting a source file as a volume:

-    $ docker run -v /path/to/my-gforth-customizations.fs:/usr/share/gforth/site-forth/siteinit.fs jwodder/gforth

-or by copying the commands into a new derived image:

-    FROM jwodder/gforth
-    COPY my-gforth-customizations.fs /usr/share/gforth/site-forth/siteinit.fs